XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "How do you solve 'security problems' when using XinFin Network?"
     In terms of security of consensus protocol, XinFin Network proposes Double Validation and Randomization to protect the system.
-	The details of these techniques can be referred in our [Technical paper](https://xinfin.org/docs/technical-whitepaper--1.0.pdf).

 	XinFin Network solves some consensus-related security aspects: